IrrelevantElephant/homelab/readme.md

 # My Homelab configuration

-Currently consists of three raspberry pi 5's
+Currently consists of three Raspberry Pi 5's and one Raspberry Pi 4.

+See [preparing nodes](./docs/preparing-nodes.md) for details on setting up individual Pi's.

 ## Initial setup